David Kang

 David Kang (born 1970) is an Australian barrister.
-In 1994, he fired two blank shots from a starting pistol at Charles, Prince of Wales in protest at the treatment of several hundred Cambodian asylum seekers held in detention camps in Australia.
+In 1994, he fired two blank shots from a starting pistol at Charles, Prince of Wales (now King Charles III) in protest of the treatment of several hundred Cambodian asylum seekers held in detention camps in Australia.

 Early life and education

 David Kang was born in Australia to Robert Kang, a former Republic of Korea Air Force helicopter pilot.
 At the time of the starting pistol incident, in 1994, Kang was an anthropology student at Macquarie University.
 Kang later graduated with a Bachelor of Arts degree in anthropology from the university.

 Protest against Prince Charles

 On 26 January 1994, the 23-year old Kang fired two blank shots from a starting pistol at Charles, Prince of Wales during an Australia Day speech at Tumbalong Park, Darling Harbour in Sydney.

 Kang jumped a small fence at the front of the stage and ran onto the stage, firing the first shot with his pistol as he rushed towards the Prince, who had just risen to approach the lectern on the stage.
 He was wrestled to the ground by police after crashing into the lectern as he fired the second shot.
 At least 15 people jumped onto the assailant, while the Prince's bodyguard shielded the Prince, who was removed from the stage.
 The Prince sustained no injuries and would next visit Sydney on 28 February 2005.

 One police officer received a cut hand while tackling Kang.
-Local police expressed admiration for the speed with which the Prince's Senior Personal Protection Officer, Superintendent Colin Trimming, rose to protect the Prince.
+There was admiration for the speed with which the Prince's Senior Personal Protection Officer, Superintendent Colin Trimming, rose to protect the Prince.
 The personal bravery of the Prince was also remarked upon by Ian Kiernan, saying that the prince was "cool as a cucumber".

 Others on the stage included Rear Admiral Peter Sinclair, AO (the Governor of New South Wales), John Fahey (the Premier of New South Wales), Frank Sartor (the Lord Mayor of Sydney), and Tony Lauer (the New South Wales Commissioner of Police).

-Kang had been the second person to attack a royal in Sydney after Irishman Henry James O'Farrell.
+Kang had been the second person to attack a royal in Sydney after Irishman Henry James O'Farrell in 1868.
 O'Farrell shot at Prince Alfred and was later hanged.
 At the time, Kang was mistakenly reported as being of Cambodian descent and the incident sparked some debate about monarchism and republicanism in Australia.